comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 An agent can help structure or check a record.
 It cannot conduct the interview, decide what the evidence means, or replace human verification.

-## Take a break

-⏱️ 10 minutes

 ## Synthesise evidence across interviews

-⏱️ 40 minutes — individual and team
+⏱️ 30 minutes — individual and team

 One interview is evidence, not validation by itself.
 Your team now needs to compare evidence across participants.